 Sometimes, having a doll seems to give the elderly person a new sense of purpose, they may become generally more lively and sometimes communicating with the doll leads to improved communication with others.

 The doll should be gradually introduced – perhaps letting the person who has dementia find it themselves.
 If they appear to be interested in the doll, it can be useful as a way to communicate with them.

-Visitors or other family members may initially think that doll therapy is treating the person with dementia like a child, but if you explain the benefits, this should soothe their concerns.
+Visitors or other family members may initially think that doll therapy is treating the person with dementia like a child so it’s important to discuss the benefits of doll therapy with those close.

 Not everyone will be interested in a doll, but you could try introducing a cuddly toy as an alternative if you feel they might benefit from this type of complementary therapy.

 Doll therapy can come with lots of complex emotions and things to consider.
 For more guidance on getting started with doll therapy take a look at Dementia UK’s website.